 The book Desert Rock; Wall Street to the San Rafael Swell lists another technical route up Temple Mountain.

-is 5.9; 2 pitches; 120 feet and climbs a seperate tower just south of the mountain.
+Little Erma is 5.9; 2 pitches; 120 feet and climbs a separate tower just south of the mountain.

 Certainly several other technical routes exist up Temple Mountain, but expect loose rock.